 When Sunita was only 13 years old, her father sent her to work as a kamlari far away from her home in Bardiya District.
 In exchange for her labor, the family was promised two things: they would be allowed a large enough plot of leased land to feed the family year-round, and Sunita would be sent to school.

-As so often happened, the promise about Sunita’s education was broken.
+As so often happened, the family broke their promise about Sunita’s education.
 She worked as a kamlari for 5 years, until she was 18 years old.
 NYF knew about her situation from surveys conducted in the village, and we had to threaten legal action to finally bring her home.

 Once rescued, Sunita enrolled in grade 6 and managed to complete her studies through grade 10.
 In Nepal, all students must take the notorious “Iron Gate” exam (the Secondary Education Examination) at the end of grade 10.
 This extremely rigorous test determines who can move forward.
 Sunita was unable to pass the Iron Gate, so her academic studies ended there.